 Affiliate marketing may sound easy in theory but it’s not when it comes to implementing the actual strategies.
-If you are a newbie who has absolutely NO experience in affiliate marketing, then I highly recommend investing in an affiliate marketing course like the one I took to learn how to monetize using affiliate marketing strategies.
+If you are a newbie who has absolutely NO experience in affiliate marketing, then I highly recommend investing in an affiliate marketing course to learn how to monetize using affiliate marketing strategies.

 Again, I encourage you to start a blog if you want to learn how to make money with affiliate marketing because it’s an effective way to communicate and promote the products you love to your readers.
 If you don’t have a blog yet, I have a free 7-day e-mail course that teaches beginners how to start a profitable blog which you can subscribe below! 😊